MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AmazonRedshift.md

 3. If needed, select the on-premises data gateway in **Data gateway**.

-4. Select the type of authentication you want to use in **Authentication kind**, and then enter your user name and password.
+4. Select the type of authentication you want to use in **Authentication kind**, and then enter your credentials.

+5. Select or clear **Use Encrypted Connection** depending on whether you want to use an encrypted connection or not.

-5. Select **Next** to continue.
+6. Select **Next** to continue.

-6. In **Navigator**, select the data you require, and then select **Transform data**.
+7. In **Navigator**, select the data you require, and then select **Transform data**.
 This selection opens the Power Query Editor so that you can filter and refine the set of data you want to use.

 ## Connect using advanced options